UT-VisionMotionDecision/PLDAPS/README.md

     %now load some settings that should allow to run pldaps in a small screen for now
     > load settingsStruct;
-    %next creat a pldaps object and specify to use plain.m as the experiment file
+    %next create a pldaps object and specify to use plain.m as the experiment file
     %set the subject to 'test'  and pass the struct we just loaded p=pldaps(@plain,'test',settingsStruct)
     %now you have a pldaps object.
 To start the experiment, call